gorosun/unified-diff-mcp/README.md

 ### Usage Example
 ```
-Please visualize this diff with high security for Web Claude:
+Please visualize this diff with high security:
 --- a/config.js
 +++ b/config.js
 @@ -1,3 +1,4 @@